Expert Employment Legal Advice & Support for Employers on a National Scale

 • Anti-discrimination laws, including disability discrimination, and equal opportunity

-By ensuring compliance with your statutory, legal and regulatory obligations , your business will avoid legal challenges and penalties, as well as creating a safer and more efficient work environment for your employees.
+By ensuring compliance with your statutory, legal, and regulatory obligations, your business will avoid legal challenges and penalties and create a safer, more efficient work environment for your employees.

 Employment Contracts: Solidifying employer-employee relationships

-A well drafted employment contract is essential for outlining the terms and conditions of employment and setting clear expectations between employers and employees.
+A well-drafted employment contract is essential for outlining the terms and conditions of employment and setting clear expectations between employers and employees.
 These contracts protect both parties and help prevent wage, entitlement and termination disputes.

 Our employment contract services include, but are not limited to: